Narrow Line of Showers/T-Showers Moving Through

 This is the Severe Weather Outlook Map for this (Tue.) afternoon/evening from the Storm Prediction Center.
 Southern Lower Michigan is in the light green General Thunderstorm Outlook.
+There is a small level 1 or Marginal Risk for NE Illinois and NW Indiana.

 Here’s the 66-hour rainfall forecast.
 The light green color is for 1/10th of an inch of rain or less.
 I queried Grand Rapids and it gives us just 0.06” with a Low End of nothing.
 Rainfall may be a touch higher toward in the Indiana border in the evening and IL, IN and OH could see a shower develop Wed.
 PM.